Genivia/ugrep/README.md

                   -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
-The command can be specified with option --view, or defaults to environment variable PAGER when defined, or EDITOR.
-Press Tab and Shift-Tab to navigate directories and to select a file to search.
+The command can be specified with option --view and defaults to environment variable PAGER when defined, or VISUAL or EDITOR.
+Press Tab or Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
-                  Press ALT-l for option -l to list files, ALT-n for -n, etc.
-                  Non-option commands include ALT-] to increase context and ALT-} to increase fuzzyness.
+Press ALT-l for option -l to list files, ALT-n for -n, etc.  Non-option commands include ALT-] to increase context and ALT-} to increase fuzzyness.
 See also options --no-confirm, --delay, --split and --view.

            -q, --quiet, --silent
                   Quiet mode: suppress all output.
 Only search a file until a match